 Creating a selection in Photoshop seems like a simple process as there are a variety of tools available that can help you with the task.
 However, editing and improving the exact part of an image can be only achieved if you are using the best tool.
-In addition to that, you also need to learn all the ins and outs of the tool so that you can use it in the most appropriate way to get the results you want.
-It means that even making complex selections will be a lot more simple and easier on your part.

 Using the Lasso Tool photoshop without understanding its parameters or doing research might not provide you with the best results.
 This section will give you a detailed idea of using it to make a desired selection in the image.